-If you’re someone with existing work or family commitments, financial issues, or you don’t happen to live near a university, studying might feel out of reach.
+If you’re a working professional, have family commitments, financial complexities, or don’t happen to live near a university, studying might feel out of reach.
 It is well known that academic qualifications can unlock a whole new world of opportunities, whether it’s a promotion at work, a new career, or even just the chance to pursue your passions.

-In today’s technologically-powered world, there’s a great solution for those who wish to attend college but physically can’t—studying online.
+In today’s technologically-driven world, there’s a great solution for those who wish to attend college but physically can’t—studying online.
 There are lots of online colleges to choose from, offering courses from diplomas and associate’s degrees all the way up to master’s and beyond.
-In this article, we explore 10 reasons why more and more people are studying online today.
+In this article, we explore 10 reasons why people are choosing to study online today.

-The great thing about learning online is that it doesn’t matter where you live.
-You can access courses from universities and educational institutions around the world!
+The great thing about learning online is that it doesn’t matter where you are.
+You can access courses from universities and educational institutions around the world regardless of your physical location!
 This means you have your pick of the best online colleges and can choose one that suits you in more ways than just being nearby.

 Lots of universities across the United States, and even globally, are now offering online degrees.
-It also means you won’t need to travel or even move to be able to study.
+It also means you won’t need to travel or even move to attend your classes.
 Learning is accessible to more people, including those who don’t have the means or the time to change location.

 Most online degrees will contain a mix of recorded lectures, online reading material, assignments for emailing in or uploading, and discussion forums.
 You can access these on your mobile, tablet, or laptop, making your learning completely portable.
 This means you can study whenever you’ve got a bit of free time, and from any location, whether that’s in your car waiting for the kids, in a coffee shop in between appointments, or in your kitchen.